Grayking1905/3.0HMS/README.md

-# Firebase Studio - HealthChain
+# Firebase Studio - CureNova

-This is a Next.js application built with Firebase Studio, demonstrating various healthcare-related features powered by Firebase and Google AI (Genkit).
+This is a Next.js application built with Firebase Studio, demonstrating various healthcare-related features powered by Firebase and Google AI (Genkit), focusing on innovation and high-quality care.

 ## Features